Guyberco/legislation-location-tagger/README.md

 To run the tool, you should:
 * first have LDA tagger of BGU university installed in src/tagger.
-* change StanfordNERTagger variable to your JAVA path.
+* change StanfordNERTagger variable to your JAVA path (java_path in env.py).
+* For running in windows, set windows=True in env.py, for running in Mac, set windows=False
 * Run main() function.

-You can dowload from here https://www.cs.bgu.ac.il/~elhadad/nlpproj/LDAforHebrew.html.
+You can dowload LDA tagger of BGU university from here https://www.cs.bgu.ac.il/~elhadad/nlpproj/LDAforHebrew.html.

 Second, run the main() function which is in src/main.py, and you are ready to go!